markwmc/markwmc/README.md

 <details>
   <summary><h3>My Dev Journey</h3></summary>
   Well.
 2 years already.
 I'm finally getting the hang of this. and by this I mean the constant change, constant pivoting, constant switching from starting new projects and features, throwing all the work away, actually creating new products and features, to debugging legacy systems in the same sprint.
 I owe it all to my mentors, my work ethic, and an intelligent use of ChatGPT.
+This year I am going to  be working on moving into the blockchain space.

 Although I'm using dozens of tools and a few languages and frameworks; I believe my greatest skill that I've developed is patience.
 I am not a frameworker, I am not a React Developer, I may be something similar to a Systems Developer; but most importanly I am someone that utilizes whatever tools and languages necessary to solve simple and complex problems, and I'm confident enough to take on these problems even thought I may not have prior experience with them.